st3v/summy/README.md

-# Summy - Web Content Summarizer
+# Summy - Web Page Summarizer

-Summy is a Chrome extension that uses AI to provide quick, insightful summaries of web pages.
+Summy is a Chrome extension that uses generative AI to provide quick, insightful summaries of web pages.
 It extracts the main content from any webpage and generates a concise summary along with relevant context.

 ## Features